AnthonyCheng557/MongoDb-CRUD-CampWebsite/README.md

-## Fundamentals in CRUD Techniques Using NoSQL MongoDB
+## Fundamentals in CRUD Using NoSQL MongoDB

 This project demonstrates core CRUD (Create, Read, Update, Delete) operations within a full-stack web application using a **NoSQL MongoDB** database.
 It features both user and admin workflows to efficiently manage application data.